 - Both NTFS and FAT32 partitions are supported.

 - Drag and drop on the disk map to shrink and extend partition.

-- Unallocated space on either side can be merged to drive by 1 dragging.
+- Unallocated space can be combine to either contiguous partition by 1 step.